Best Umbrella for Hawaii Vacation 2026: What to Pack for Tropical Rain

 Oahu

 Waikiki (south/leeward) — brief showers, moderate need.
-Manoa Valley, North Shore, windward coast — frequent rain, windproof umbrella essential.
+Budget or BAODINI is fine here.
+Manoa Valley, North Shore, windward coast — frequent rain and trade winds.
+Windproof umbrella essential.
 If you’re driving the full island circuit, pack the Repel.

 Maui

 Lahaina and Kaanapali (west) — dry and sunny most of the time.
-Road to Hana (east/windward) — one of the rainiest drives in Hawaii.
-Pack a proper windproof umbrella for Hana.
-Haleakala summit — cold and potentially misty, a compact umbrella is useful backup.
+Budget umbrella sufficient.
+Road to Hana (east/windward) — one of the rainiest drives in Hawaii with coastal wind.
+Pack the Repel for Hana.
+Haleakala summit — cold and potentially misty, compact umbrella useful backup.

 Big Island

 Kona (west) — dry, umbrella rarely needed.
-Hilo (east) — one of the rainiest cities in the US.
+Hilo (east) — one of the rainiest cities in the US, averaging 140 inches of rain per year.
 If you’re based in Hilo or visiting Hawaii Volcanoes National Park, a windproof umbrella is essential daily carry.

 Kauai

 The rainiest island overall.
 Poipu (south) — relatively dry.
 North Shore (Hanalei) — very wet.
 Na Pali Coast — variable.
-Kauai is the one Hawaiian island where you should never leave the hotel without a quality umbrella.
+Kauai is the one Hawaiian island where you should never leave the hotel without a quality windproof umbrella.
+The Repel or Weatherman are the right picks here.

 Should You Pack a Poncho for Hawaii Too?

 For most Hawaii visitors, a compact windproof umbrella is sufficient.
-If you’re planning serious hiking (Kalalau Trail, Hana Highway waterfall walks), adding a lightweight disposable poncho gives full-body coverage when trail conditions require both hands free.
+If you’re planning serious hiking (Kalalau Trail, Hana Highway waterfall walks, Volcanoes National Park), adding a lightweight disposable poncho gives full-body coverage when trail conditions require both hands free.
+See our full rain gear guide for poncho recommendations.

 Frequently Asked Questions